mstade/address/README.md

 request()
 ```

+Supported headers are

+* accept-type

+Accept types must conform to the [HTTP field definition](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html)

+The default accept type for requests is "application/x.nap.view" which is the type for a

 If the requested resource does not support the specified accept type a [415](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) error response will be returned.